raspberryfield/Project-Y/Docker/Z-Images/Z-Postgres/readme.md

 ## Info about Postgres Docker Image
-According to the official documentation, every script moved to **/docker-entrypoint-initdb.d/** in the docker image will be run on startup [https://hub.docker.com/_/postgres](#https://hub.docker.com/_/postgres).
+According to the official documentation, every script moved to **/docker-entrypoint-initdb.d/** in the docker image will be run on startup [https://hub.docker.com/_/postgres](https://hub.docker.com/_/postgres).
 See how this is done in the Dockerfile.

 ## Useful commands
+> Note!
+Run the *create-docker-env.sh* script in the **Env** folder before trying these commands.

 Build the z-postgres image:
     `$ docker build -t z-postgres .`

+Run this command and you will see two images created (postgres and z-postgres):
+    `$ docker image ls`
+One image is the official postgres docker image and the other one is the one produced by the build script that extends the official image.

-Run the image (stand alone):
+Run the image (stand alone, no compose command involved):
-    $` docker run -p 5432:5432 --env-file ../../Env/postgres-variables.env z-postgres`
+    `$ docker run -p 5432:5432 --env-file ../../Env/postgres-variables.env z-postgres`
+> Tip! add **-d** to make the image run in container in detached mode in your terminal.

+Make sure that the container is running:
+    `$ docker container ls`

-Connect to the image (stand alone):
+Connect to the image (stand alone, use client installed on your host):
     `$ psql -h 127.0.0.1 -p 5432 -U postgres`
+Read more about the **psql** client in the wiki, section *IDEs and Tools*.

 List databases:
     `# \l`